 The Town of Phillipston is actively monitoring the global coronavirus (COVID-19) emergency and its potential impacts on our community.
-Governor Charles Baker has declared a public health emergency closing all non essential businesses until May 18, 2020.
-Gatherings are limited to no more than 10 people from the same household.
+Gatherings are limited to no more than 25 people.
 We will continue to regularly communicate with the community, and will post updates to this website.
 Additional information may also be found on our Facebook page .

 This webpage catalogs important information for our community, but is not intended to serve as a single reference about the rapidly evolving situation.
 Other official sources include: